Mental health

 We are committed to the following.

-We will conduct the third iteration of the UK 100 and Global 100+ benchmarks in 2024.
-We expect to cover a similar scope of companies and broadly the same methodology as used in 2023 to allow for year-on-year comparison.
-There will be some enhancements to the 2024 benchmark criteria to further align it to the ‘WHO Guidelines on mental health at work’.
+We will conduct the fourth iteration of the UK 100 and Global 100+ benchmarks in 2025.
+We expect to cover similar scopes of companies and broadly use the same methodology as in 2024 to allow for year-on-year comparison.

-We will write to all companies in early 2024 to confirm their inclusion in the 2024 benchmark cycle, and will share with them the new benchmark criteria, as well as the timeline for company assessments and publication of the benchmark results.
+We will write to all companies in early 2025 to confirm their inclusion in the 2025 benchmark cycle.
+We will share with them the benchmark criteria and the timeline for the company assessments and publication of the report.

 Image